mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 .. option:: --start-from-beginning, -b

    Start replication at the beginning of logged events.
-Not valid with --master-log-file or --master-log-pos.
+This option is not valid if :option:`--master-log-file` or :option:`--master-log-pos` are given.

 .. option:: --test-db=<test_database>

-   Database name to use in testing replication setup (optional).
+   The database name to use for testing the replication setup (optional).

 .. option:: --verbose, -v